This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

-"Why would he be in such a rush for this stuff?"
-Spectra folded her arms across her body, still halfway inside.
+“Why would he be in such a rush for this stuff?”
+Spectra folded her arms across her body, still halfway inside the balcony door.

-He kissed her again and this time the kiss was more insistent, but Spectra ended in quickly.
-She stepped back and I saw she was crying.
+He kissed her again and this time the kiss was more insistent, but Spectra ended it quickly.
+She stepped back, and I saw she was crying.

-"Dating the popular boy got me killed remember.
-I'd rather not repeat that experience."
-She turned and moved back through the darkened apartment.
+“Dating the popular boy got me killed, remember?
+I’d rather not repeat that experience.”
+She turned and moved back into the darkened apartment.

-Alexander stood to his full height and his power swirled his aura around him like a kaleidescope in a tornado.
+Alexander stood to his full height, and his power swirled his aura around him like a kaleidoscope in a tornado.
 I smiled again as understanding dawned on me.
 The cigarettes were guilt.
 Her presence caused him pain for some reason.
-Alexander's head tilted and his eyes turned angry as they fell upon the place I waited and I knew the moment he'd recognised my presence.
+Alexander’s head tilted, and his eyes turned angry as they fell upon the place I waited.
+I knew the moment he’d recognized my presence.

 “Leave her alone, Ryder.”

-"She's been through enough, Ryder.
-We are not friends but she doesn't deserve to be bought into this."
+“She’s been through enough, Ryder.
+We are not friends, but she doesn’t deserve to be brought into this.”

-Alexander didn't deny his feeling which impressed me further.
-"Thank you."
+Alexander didn’t deny his feelings, which impressed me further.
+“Thank you.”

-"Mr Williams, if I may offer some advice?"
-When Alexander stayed quiet I took that as approval.
-"You do yourself no favours hiding who you really are from her.
-If she is to love you, she should love you for who you are."
+“Mr. Williams, if I may offer some advice?”
+When Alexander stayed quiet, I took that as approval.
+“You do yourself no favors hiding who you really are from her.
+If she is to love you, she should love you for who you are.”

 Alexander chuckled.
 “Only someone who has never truly been in love would think it is that easy.”